 8

-Yet another Relais & Chateaux property makes it to the list of best gay friendly hotels in Cusco; this time, it’s Inkaterra La Casona.
-Set in a grand colonial mansion in the Incas’ imperial city, the structure was one of 16th-century Peru’s most exclusive addresses.
-It lies in a serene plaza within walking distance of Plaza de Armas, the city’s gay scene, as well as the Top Things To Do In Cusco.
-There are just 11 rooms – two plaza suites, four patio ones, and five balcony suites.
-Nevertheless, they all boast grand Spanish colonial-style plush beds and beautiful antiques and art.
-They’re perfect for romancing your partner, what with marble bathrooms with freestanding bathtubs for two, open fires, and even a private dining space for two on the balconies.
+Yet another Relais & Chateaux property made it to our list of best LGBTQ-friendly hotels in Cusco; this time, it’s the Inkaterra La Casona.
+It lies in a grand colonial mansion in the Incas’ imperial city, one of 16th-century Peru’s most exclusive addresses.
+We loved the location in a serene plaza within walking distance of Plaza de Armas, the city’s gay scene, as well as the top things to do in Cusco.

-Service is discreet, with a knowledgeable staff who can book trips and excursions around the area.
+The service is discreet, with a knowledgeable staff who booked trips and excursions for us around the area.
 There’s a library, a lounge, and a small but lovely spa-cum-massage room.
-Enjoy sundowners and nightcaps in the zaguán (the grand anteroom) or the lush courtyard.
-Moreover, the hotel even serves complimentary tea in the evenings.
-Dig into à la carte Peruvian fusion cuisine either in the courtyard or in the comfort of your rooms.
-Finally, breakfast is a grand buffet affair with fresh coffee or coca tea, fresh fruit, cheeses, cured meats, and buttery pastries.
+We’d enjoy sundowners and nightcaps in the zaguán (the grand anteroom) and the lush courtyard after having drunk complimentary tea in the evenings.
+Later on, we’d dig into à la carte Peruvian fusion cuisine either in the courtyard or in the comfort of our room.
+The best bit?
+The grand buffet affair that was breakfast, with fresh coffee or coca tea, fresh fruit, cheeses, cured meats, and buttery pastries.

 7